ccrader-uw/husk_new_layout/README.md

 # Huskontroller2
 This is just [Huskontroller2](https://github.com/arcorion/huskontroller2/tree/main) with the GUI changed.
-I probably should've just made a release of that and continued working on it, but I was rushed and didn't think clearly.
+I probably should've just forked this until I was done instead of making a new repo, but I was rushed and didn't think of that.

 This is a utility which provides a user interface for the AV systems used with the UW Communications classrooms.
 This is the second version of the controller, written to improve expandability.